ladybower reservoir walk cover photo

-Ladybower Reservoir Walk via Derwent Edge – A Scenic Peak District Hike
+Ladybower Reservoir Walk via Derwent Edge – A Complete Guide

 If you’re looking for an adventurous Ladybower Reservoir walk, you’ve come to the right place.
 In this guide, I share the details of a fun circular walk of Derwent Edge and Ladybower Reservoir, as well as all the essential info you’ll need before visiting.